 Foneas Beach, Kardamili

-This small beach in the Messenia region is the perfect place to do some exploring.
+This small beach in the Messenia region is the perfect place to explore.
 Foneas Beach is a pebble beach surrounded by rocky cliffs and sea caves.
-Despite its short 100 meter coastline, the beach is a popular spot among locals and is a hidden gem in Peloponnese
+Despite its short 100-meter coastline, the beach is a popular spot among locals and is a hidden gem in Peloponnese.

 Photo by: costanavarino via Flickr CC

-Foneas Beach doesn’t have services like some other lounge chair-lined beaches in the Peloponnese.
-There are no sunbeds or umbrellas so be sure to pack your own gear if you want shade.
+Foneas Beach doesn’t have services like other lounge chair-lined beaches in the Peloponnese.
+There are no sunbeds or umbrellas, so be sure to pack your own gear if you want shade.
 There is a small canteen on the beach serving local snacks and drinks, along with shower facilities and free parking.
-While it is a great destination for travelers of all ages, the water gets deep quickly so it’s not the best swimming beach in Greece for kids.
+While it is a great destination for travelers of all ages, the water gets deep quickly, so it’s not the best swimming beach in Greece for kids.

 Kardamili, Greece